 Kleifarvatn is the biggest lake on the Reykjanes Peninsula, known for its seismic activity.
 The lake, surrounded by mountains, is decorated with black beaches and interesting rock formations formed by weather conditions for centuries.
 Kleifarvatn has been affected by the seismic activity and moving tectonic plates itself - underwater hot springs with bubbling hot water are common here.

-Meradalir Volcano is the place of a current volcanic eruption in the Reykjanes Peninsula.
-A bursting volcano alone is a spectacular view itself, but the beautiful scenery of the Icelandic backcountry will surely add to your experience.
+Meradalir Volcano is the place of a recent volcanic eruption in the Reykjanes Peninsula.
+A recently erupted volcano site alone is a spectacular view itself, but the beautiful scenery of the Icelandic backcountry will surely add to your experience.
 A hike to the Meradalic volcano in the Geldingadalur valley will surely serve you with some breathtaking views and a number of interesting places encountered along the way.

 Grindavik Fishing village